exonum/exonum-doc/src/home/design-overview.md

 configuration through the blockchain itself.

-Using Configuration Update service, any validator may propose new configuration and other validator vote for it.
+Using Configuration Update service, any validator may propose new configuration and other validators vote for it.
 Proposal needs validators supermajority to become accepted; however, it still is inactive and current settings are still used.
 New configuration includes `actual_from` parameter pointing to the blockchain height, upon reaching